-Foam Fotografiemuseum Amsterdam and Pioneer Works present Under Construction – New Positions in American Photography, a group exhibition featuring ten young American and Canadian photographers.
-Even though the results of the artists’ individual practices are very diverse, the mentality, methodology and presentation of their work show a number of remarkable similarities.
+Foam Fotografiemuseum Amsterdam and Pioneer Works present Under Construction: New Positions in American Photography, a group exhibition featuring ten young American and Canadian photographers.
+Even though the results of the artists’ individual practices are very diverse, the mentality, methodology, and presentation of their work show a number of remarkable similarities.
 A key characteristic is the investigative attitude they adopt in looking at the photographic image and its representation.
-All the featured artists are explicitly engaged in a fundamental reassessment of the value and significance of photography in the early 21st century.
+All the featured artists are explicitly engaged in a fundamental reassessment of the value and significance of photography in the early twenty-first century.
 This exhibition was first shown at Foam Museum in Amsterdam from September to December 2014.

 The participants of Under Construction are in fact engaged with a reinvention of photography within a totally different societal context, taking account of more than 150 years of photographic history.
 It is no less than a photographic renaissance.

-Foam Magazine To mark the exhibition, Foam Magazine devoted its whole #38 Issue: Under Construction, to the work of the above listed photographers, featuring extensive portfolios and texts by contributors such as Marcel Feil, Joshua Chang, Lorenzo Durantini and Hito Steyerl.
-The magazine is available here
+In conjunction with the exhibition, Foam Magazine devoted its #38 Issue: Under Construction, to the work of the above listed photographers, featuring extensive portfolios and texts by contributors such as Marcel Feil, Joshua Chang, Lorenzo Durantini, and Hito Steyerl.

-This exhibition is made possible thanks to the generous support of principal benefactor Mondriaan Fund and WeTransfer, with additional support from Arcadis, the Consulate General of the Kingdom of the Netherlands and The Standard.
+This exhibition is made possible thanks to the generous support of principal benefactors Mondriaan Fund and WeTransfer, with additional support from Arcadis, the Consulate General of the Kingdom of the Netherlands, and the Standard.